russhughes/st7789_mpy/README.md

 ### Install a compatible esp-idf SDK

-The MicroPython README.md states: "The ESP-IDF changes quickly and MicroPython only supports certain versions.
-Currently MicroPython supports v4.0.2, v4.1.1 and v4.2, although other IDF v4 versions may also work."
+The MicroPython README.md states: "The ESP-IDF changes quickly, and MicroPython only supports certain versions.
+Currently, MicroPython supports v4.0.2, v4.1.1, and v4.2, although other IDF v4 versions may also work."
 I have had good luck using IDF v4.2.

-Clone the esp-idf SDK repo -- this usually takes several minutes
+Clone the esp-idf SDK repo -- this usually takes several minutes.

 ```bash
 git clone -b v4.2 --recursive https://github.com/espressif/esp-idf.git